X-TELIA seals a pact to spread its wings around the world

 "As we continue to develop the world's largest decentralised wireless network, we are proud to partner with companies like X-TELIA whose commitment to expanding access to IOT connectivity resonates with our mission.
 We are delighted to welcome X-TELIA and its roaming customers to the Helium network," said Amir Haleem, co-founder and CEO of Helium, adding that democratising Internet access remains the company's core mission.

-X-TELIA is a Quebec-based technology company specializing in Internet of Things and LoRaWAN solutions.
+X-TELIA is a Canadian technology company specializing in Internet of Things and LoRaWAN solutions.
 It supports companies and cities that want to deploy wireless applications based on highly secure, low-cost and low-power long-range connectivity.
-X-TELIA offers the Quebec market solutions that have been proven elsewhere in the world, as well as leading-edge expertise to facilitate the shift to the Internet of Things.
+X-TELIA offers solutions that have been proven elsewhere in the world, as well as leading-edge expertise to facilitate the shift to the Internet of Things.
 X-TELIA also operates a next-generation wireless network dedicated to the Internet of Things, specifically designed to support new applications that make cities smarter, industry more efficient and citizens safer.